witseie-elen4020/group06-Project-2024/README.md

 bash speed_tests.sh <data-directory>
 ```
 `<data-directory>` is a folder that must contain a selection of EGRI PDFs that can be used as inputs to benchmark data extraction times.
-This (general) test configuration is designed for performance benchmarking on a single node and will time each extraction using 2, 4, 8, and 16 processes for both scatter and worker implementations.
+This (general) test configuration is designed for performance benchmarking on a single node and will time each extraction using 2, 4, 8, and 16 processes for both scatter and worker-manager implementations.
 The serial process is also timed to serve as a reference.
 Program outputs and extraction times are saved in `results/times.txt` and `results/times.csv`.
 ### Speed Tests on Dica10
 A second single-node speed test script is created to run tests on the Dica10 node with 2, 4, 6, 8 and 12 process counts.
 This should be run to test extraction scalability on a single node that has more than four cores.
 ```shell